 Instructions and Other Safety Information

 If you're working on your candle labels and need extra guidance, check A Practical Guide to Choosing Labeling Equipment.
-This guide will help you pick the industry's finest equipment perfectly suited to meet your needs.
+This professional guide will help you pick the industry's finest equipment available, perfectly suited to meet your needs.
 Get your copy of this completely free guide here!